* Related site, opens new tab/window.

 1967 - Nicolo Licata (Feb.
 20, 1897, to Oct.
 19, 1974).
 DeSimone died on Aug.
 4, 1967, of natural causes.
 Burbank cafe manager Nick Licata, who had been a suspect in the 1951 assassinations of two Kansas City mobsters (Tony Brancato and Tony Trombino) on a Hollywood street and served as a front man for Jack Dragna, stepped up as boss.
 Licata's underboss was Joseph Dippolito.
 Licata, under siege from law enforcement authorities and threatened by the westward expansion of Cleveland mobsters, had a troubled reign.
 He controlled the L.A.
 Mafia for about seven years until his own death.
 Some believe that Jack Dragna's son took over elements of the family from around 1968 until 1974.

-1977 - Frank Bompensiero of San Diego is murdered on Feb.
+1977 - Frank Bompensiero (1905-1977), who led Mafia rackets in San Diego while also providing information to federal agents, was murdered on Feb.
 10, 1977.
-L.A. gunman Thomas Ricciardi is believed to have performed the hit.
+L.A. gunman Thomas Ricciardi was believed to have performed the hit.

 1979 - Brucceleri surrendered much of the day-to-day administrative responsibilities when he and underboss Mike Rizzitello (a New York transplant) were prosecuted.